joshuataylor/ddcci-driver-linux/README.md

 ## ddcci-backlight (monitor backlight driver) ##

-For each monitor that supports accessing the Luminance property, a backlight device of type "raw" named like the corresponding ddcci device is created.
+For each monitor that supports accessing the Backlight Level White or the Luminance property, a backlight device of type "raw" named like the corresponding ddcci device is created.
 You can find them in `/sys/class/backlight/`.

 ## Limitations ##